psychok7/django-celery-inspect/README.md

 # django-celery-inspect

-Django Reusable app that uses Celery Inspect command to monitor workers via the [Django REST Framework](https://github.com/tomchristie/django-rest-framework).
+Django reusable-app that uses Celery Inspect command to monitor workers via the [Django REST Framework](https://github.com/tomchristie/django-rest-framework).

 The main idea is to be able to monitor celery workers from another external service or server via a REST API and figure out if they are running or not by using celery's own [Inspect API]
 (http://docs.celeryproject.org/en/latest/userguide/workers.html#inspecting-workers).